-Current license fees do not cover the cost of VR management, enforcement and administration.

-- Recommend new license applicants have to submit all the required information along with a check for the license fee and inspection at the time they make the initial license application.
-If after 30 days, the applicant has failed to provide the required information, the application will be considered terminated and the fee will be forfeited. - Recommend new applicants provide proof of ownership with license application.
-A paid water bill will be sufficient. - Recommend increasing a vacation rental license to \$300 each year. - Recommend inspection fees be increased to \$100 the first year and \$50 for subsequent years.
-If more than two trips are required, there should be an additional \$50 for each inspection trip. - ◆ Recommend an effective date of Nov.
-1, 2017 for all items in this section.
+- 2. Current license fees do not cover the cost of VR management, enforcement and administration. - 2.1.Recommend new license applicants have to submit all the required information along with a check for the license fee and inspection at the time they make the initial license application. - 2.2.Recommend new applicants provide proof of ownership with license application.
+A paid water bill will be sufficient. - 2.3.
+Recommend the following VR annual license rates.

+\$200 a year for two bedrooms or less

+\$250 a year for three bedrooms

+\$300 a year for four bedrooms

+\$400 a year for more than four bedrooms

+Prepared by: Max Glenn, Joan Davies, Greg Scott

+2.4.Recommend inspection fees be increased to \$100 the first year and \$50 for subsequent years of a renewed license.
+If more than two trips are required, there should be an additional \$50 for each inspection trip.